Top 10 most beautiful mosques in Iran

 Jameh Mosque of Yazd is also named the Friday Mosque, which is a beautiful sample of Iranian architecture with the Azeri style.
 The mosque is crowned by a pair of minarets of 52 meters, the highest in Iran.

 The mosque was built in the 12th century and it is still in use today.
 It was first built under Ala'oddoleh Garshasb of the Al-e Bouyeh Dynasty and later rebuilt largely between 1324 and 1365.
-The exquisite calligraphy and complex geometric patterns create a great view of outside, while the interior part is full of honeycomb tiles, Kufic script, and plasterwork, all of which lead to the dreamy star-filled dome.
+The exquisite calligraphy and complex geometric patterns create a great view of the outside, while the interior part is full of honeycomb tiles, Kufic script, and plasterwork, all of which lead to the dreamy star-filled dome.

 The mosque is well-known for being the oldest architecture of its kind, using indirect light in the mosque, and also extensive ceilings with astonishing decorations.